Nonstandard solutions for a perturbed nonlinear Schr\"{o}dinger system with small coupling coefficients\protect\thanks{A perturbed nonlinear Schr\"{o}dinger system: Verifying the assumptions in Lemma

 \subsection{Faster decay or compactly supported case}

 The decay estimates in this case indeed can be obtained by the argument in \cite{MV}.
-But since our penalized function in Section \ref{s5} enjoys better decay rates, the proof can be much easier than that in \cite{MV}.
+But because of our penalized function in Section \ref{s5} enjoys better decay rates, the proof can be more intuitive than that in \cite{MV}.

 Our penalized function here is

 where $\varrho$ is given in \eqref{**}.
 Easily, replacing the penalized functions in \cite{MV} with $P_{\epsilon}$, we can prove by the same argument as that of Lemma 3.4 in \cite{MV} that the equation